transdigiware/blockchain/howto/ibp-console-import-nodes.md

 - You cannot patch nodes that you imported into the console.
 - You cannot delete nodes that you imported into the console from the cluster where they were deployed.
 You can only remove the node from the console.
 - If you are importing a node that is deployed on {{site.data.keyword.cloud_notm}} Private, you must ensure that the gRPC web proxy port used by the component is externally exposed to the console.
 For more information, see [Importing nodes from {{site.data.keyword.cloud_notm}} Private](#ibp-console-import-icp)
+- When you open the tile of an imported node, the Fabric version is not visible and the **Usage and info** tab is not available.

 ## Start here: Gathering certificates or credentials
 {: #ibp-console-import-start-here}